jasalt/daw-livestream-helper/README.md

 ## Windows support status

 There is a known Windows issue with Toga version `0.3.0.dev25` which breaks async functionality https://github.com/beeware/toga/issues/1166.
 Using `0.3.0.dev24` for now which functions but **has memory leak while waiting for a proper fix from Toga**.
+As a possible workarounds:

+- Start app.py from command line by calling it with any argument such as `python app.py headless`.
+Requires setting environment variables for now.
-As a workaround I'm running this on Mac and connecting via LAN from Windows DAW machine (requires changing server address in `daw-livestream-helper.control.js`)
+- Run this on Mac/Linux and connect via LAN from Windows DAW machine.
+Requires changing server address in BWS control surface settings page.

 ![Winforms](https://github.com/jasalt/daw-livestream-helper/blob/master/docs/210113-winforms.jpg)